RashidJumaMwinyi/mlst3/README.md

 ## Introduction

 Welcome to my third milestone project.
 This project is a recipe web and mobile app that involves programming languages such as HTML5, CSS3, JavaScript and Python.
-This app will demonstrate how all the above languages are used to showcase their excellence in delivering good product to the user from backend to frontend.
+This app is called "WALLET RECIPE" and is suppose to demonstrate how all the above languages are used to showcase their excellence in delivering good product to the user from backend to frontend.

 A live website can be found [here](https://flask-cusine3.herokuapp.com/).